General reflections on Italy are from my trip to Italy Italyfor five days, in Rome and Florence. Here are some observations from our visit.

 Most long distance trains have a bar or a restaurant car.
 But there are no restrictions on bringing your own food and drink.

-Food – General Observations on Italy
+Food – General Reflections on Italy

 Italian food is usually non-vegetarian.
 Vegetarian food has limited options.
 There are some Indian restaurants in the big cities.
 But they are expensive.
 More and more Italian restaurants are trying to include vegetarian dishes in their menus to cater to the growing numbers of Indian visitors.
 The restaurants at times even have somebody who can speak to you in Hindi.